Claes Bang & Vicky Krieps in First Trailer for 'The Last Vermeer' Film

 Here's the first official trailer for Dan Friedkin's The Last Vermeer, direct from Sony Classics' YouTube:

 Joseph Piller (Claes Bang), a soldier & member of the Dutch resistance, now investigates stolen art.
 Along with his brilliant assistant (Vicky Krieps), he looks into the astonishing accusation that the flamboyant Dutch painter Han van Meegeren (Guy Pearce) sold a Vermeer to the Nazis.
 Despite mounting evidence, Piller becomes increasingly convinced of his innocence and finds himself in the unlikely position of fighting to save the life of the colorful man with a mysterious past.
 The Last Vermeer is directed by producer-turned-filmmaker Dan Friedkin, making his directorial debut after producing films like All the Money in the World and The Mule previously.
 The screenplay is written by James McGee, Mark Fergus & Hawk Ostby; based on the book "The Man Who Made Vermeers" by Jonathan Lopez.
 This premiered at the Telluride & Toronto Film Festivals last year.
-SPC will debut The Last Vermeer in select theaters starting on May 22nd.
+SPC will release The Last Vermeer in select theaters on November 20th.